• Skip to primary navigation

 • ½ cup mozzarella cheese low-fat mozzarella cheese can be used

-• 3 Tablespoons Panko breadcrumbs
+• 3 Tablespoons plain panko bread crumbs

 • 1 teaspoon olive oil